-Here at Lumina, we’ve been preaching the gospel of open-source, end-to-end network control for years.
-We believed that, as more service providers geared up for their 5G rollouts, they’d eventually reach the same conclusion: that 5G makes it essential to embrace a more standardized, unified control plane.
+Here at Lumina Networks, we’ve been preaching the gospel of open source, end-to-end network control for years.
+We believe that as more service providers geared up for their 5G rollouts, they’d eventually reach the same conclusion: that 5G makes it essential to embrace a more standardized, unified control plane.

 Sometimes you feel like you’re shouting into the void.
 Sometimes, you wonder if people are listening at all.
 Hello?
 Is this thing on?

 You can imagine how gratifying it was to learn that this week Lumina was named to the GSMA 100.
 The GSMA 100 represents the world’s most promising new companies advancing the next generation of connectivity and digital services.
 And, since these nominations come directly from members of GSMA—the world’s most prominent mobile industry group, representing 750 mobile network operators and hundreds of mobile suppliers—we can only draw one conclusion: The industry is finally ready for the open source model we’ve been advocating.